 THE PULSEBeach Plaza

 For a quick getaway from the city, head south to Repulse Bay.
-The Pulse is perched on a long strip of beach where residents and tourists alike come to sunbathe, relax, and take pictures of the sea.
-The shopping complex includes a group of restaurants, cafes, and a yoga/fitness studio.
+The Pulse is perched on a long strip of beach where residents and tourists alike come to sunbathe, relax, and take in the enchanting presence of the sea.
+The shopping complex includes a group of restaurants, cafes, and a yoga and fitness studio.